In France at last, and raring to start on our mission…

-From Dieppe all main roads south go through Rouen.
-Having negotiated the town centre successfully we opted to take the A13 west, towards Caen and then to follow the newly opened A28 to our destination.
+From Dieppe, all main roads south go through Rouen.
+Having negotiated the town centre successfully we opted to take the A13 west, towards Caen, and then follow the newly opened A28 to our destination.

 We approached estate agents in the town and viewed various houses which on paper fulfilled our requirements.
 But the wow factor wasn’t there.
 They passed the ‘baguette test’ (my husband’s term for being within walking or cycling distance of a boulangerie) but either there was not enough open living space, or the bedrooms were poky, or there was too much for us to do.
 We were realistic about our DIY skills so anything requiring immediate structural work would probably be too much of a challenge.
 Feeling somewhat deflated we turned to plan 2.

 Before leaving home I had contacted an English company specialising in selling French properties to English people.
 They had an office just north of Tours so we arranged to spend the day with one of their agents.
 Back up the motorway, we went for a 10 am appointment.